manascb1344/uvkill/README.md

 # :heavy_check_mark: Features

-- **Clear space:** Get rid of old and dusty _node_modules_ cluttering up your machine.
+- **Clear space:** Get rid of old and dusty _Python virtual environments_ cluttering up your machine.

 - **Last Workspace Usage**: Check when was the last time you modified a file in the workspace (indicated in the **last_mod** column).

-- **Very fast:** NPKILL is written in TypeScript, but searches are performed at a low level, improving performance greatly.
+- **Very fast:** UVKill is written in TypeScript, but searches are performed at a low level, improving performance greatly.

 - **Easy to use:** Say goodbye to lengthy commands.
-Using npkill is as simple as reading a list of your node_modules, and pressing Del to get rid of them.
+Using uvkill is as simple as reading a list of your virtual environments, and pressing Del to get rid of them.
 Could it be any easier? ;)

+- **Python-aware:** Detects virtual environments by looking for pyvenv.cfg, activate scripts, and Python interpreters.

 - **Minified:** It barely has any dependencies.